 With a suitably fitting suit jacket acquired, it’s time to consider the types of accessories you need to accompany your stylish facade.
 There are several options to include in your look, all of which can bring a flash of color and functionality; cufflinks, tie pins, and shirt studs.
 You can also choose to wear some classy jewelry, including bracelets and suit pins and add some color to your suit with a suitable tie and pocket square.

-The last accessories to consider are your belt and shoes, which should always match in color or tone, sticking to black leathers or neutral colors.
+The last accessories to consider are your shirt, belt, and shoes, which should always match in color or tone, sticking to black leather or neutral colors.
 If you are wearing a bag, make sure this matches your shoes too.